tensor-foundation/amm/README.md

 # Amm

-Version 2 of the Tensor AMM program..
+Version 2 of the Tensor AMM program.

 ## Status